bioperl/bioperl.github.io/howtos/Beginners_HOWTO.md

 Here we've used the `next_seq()` method of the object.
 When you use, or call, `next_seq()` the object will get the next available sequence, in this case the first sequence in the file that was just opened.
 The Sequence object that's created, `$seq_obj`, is functionally identical to the Sequence object we created manually in our first example.
 This is another idiom that's used frequently in Bioperl, the *next_something* method.
 You'll come across the same idea in the `next_aln` method of reading and writing alignment files and the `next_hit` method of reading the output of sequence comparison programs such as [BLAST](http://en.wikipedia.org/wiki/BLAST) and [HMMER](http://hmmer.janelia.org).

-If there were multiple sequences in the input file you could just continue to call `next_seq()` in some loop, and SeqIO would retrieve the Seq objects, one by one, until none were left:
+If there were multiple sequences in the input file you could just continue to call `next_seq()` in a loop, and SeqIO would retrieve the Seq objects, one by one, until none were left, starting with the 1st sequence in the file:

 ```perl
 while ( $seq_obj = $seqio_obj->next_seq ) {